 - Low transverse incision: Generally the safest for VBAC and most favorable for induction.

-- Vertical incision: Often raises concerns regarding uterine rupture, making induction riskier.
+- Vertical incision: Raises concerns about uterine rupture, making induction riskier.

-- Classic incision: Rare and typically contraindicates VBAC due to higher rupture risk.
+- Classic incision: Rare and typically rules out VBAC due to high rupture risk.

-- Multiple incisions: The cumulative impact can complicate induction strategies.
+- Multiple incisions: Cumulative impact can complicate induction strategies.

-- Previous uterine surgeries: May necessitate individualized induction plans.
+- Previous uterine surgeries: May require an individualized induction plan.

-Your provider will assess these factors to guarantee the safest approach for you and your baby during VBAC.
+Your provider will assess these factors to find the safest approach for you and your baby.

 Number of Cesareans